 “What would you do?
 Wait for them to come for you or buy a thing like this to protect yourself?” says Dr. Mireles, pointing at a rifle, in the 2015 documentary Cartel Land.
 Autodefensas emerged between 2012 and 2014 in Michoacán after the southwestern state was hijacked by the Knights Templar drug cartel.
 At the height of his popularity, the charismatic vigilante leader filled the front covers of Mexican magazines, hailed as a popular hero until President Peña Nieto turned his back on him.

 “When the government ordered Dr. Mireles’ capture, we couldn’t believe it, instead of getting the army to impose order and capture criminal groups, they persecuted the defender of the people,” Carlos Guerrero from central Mexico told The World Weekly.
+Dr. Mireles remains, however, a very controversial figure.
+There are some allegations that he was ordering killings without trial.

 Two days before being murdered, Mr. Váldez tweeted a picture celebrating the release of Dr. Mireles.
 During an interview with La Jornada Maya in March, the veteran journalist decried the passivity of Mexican society in the face of drug violence: “I think there is a lack of balls in this country.”